AdaCore/training_material/courses/gnatsas/sas_030_analysis.rst

 Running from the Command Line
 -------------------------------

-+ Typically used for simple testing or automation
++ This command only performs the analysis (typically used for simple testing or automation)

   :command:`gnatsas analyze -Psdc`

-+ This command only performs the analysis - to view the results, you need to generate a report
++ To view results of analysis, you need to generate a report

   :command:`gnatsas report -Psdc`